Khloe Kardashian Disables Instagram Comments After Photoshop And ‘Meal Shake’ Slamming

 Not much seems to be going right for Khloe Kardashian right now.
 The Jordyn Woods and Tristan Thompson scandal continues to dominate headlines.
 Kim Kardashian has confirmed Khloe’s “single mom” status to Page Six.
 While Khloe’s recent Instagram updates have been earning her endorsement cash, they’re once again the cause of controversy.

-An increasingly irate fanbase also voiced disapproval as Khloe took to Instagram on March 21 to promote Flat Tummy Co’s meal replacement shakes.
+An increasingly irate fanbase also voiced disapproval as Khloe took to Instagram on March 21 to promote Flat Tummy Co.’s meal replacement shakes.
 Slammed by The Good Place actress, Jameela Jamil (and fans), Khloe found herself at the epicenter of a social media storm, and Jamil’s comments didn’t go unnoticed.

 “It’s incredibly awful that this industry bullied you until you became this fixated on your appearance.
 That’s the media’s fault.
 But now please don’t put that back into the world, and hurt other girls, the way you have been hurt.
 You’re a smart woman.
 Be smarter than this.”

 Khloe appears to have done the “smartest” thing she can think of.
-It’s called blocking out the comments by disabling their ability to appear in the first place.
+It’s called blocking the comments by disabling their ability to appear in the first place.

 View this post on Instagram